Melā: Usage outside South Asia

 In modern usage outside South Asia it has become a term that shows widespread diversity of interpretation, just as has been the case in South Asia.
-One can find a Nepalese mela in the USA, or a Bengali mela in London, such as the Boishakhi Mela.
+One can find a Nepalese mela in the US, or a Bengali mela in London, such as the Boishakhi Mela.
 The Boishakhi Mela is the largest open-air Asian festival in Europe and the largest Bengali festival outside of Bangladesh.
 After the Notting Hill Carnival, it is the second-largest street festival in the United Kingdom, attracting over 80,000 visitors from across the country.
 Many melas are wider intercultural (though mainly Asian) festivals incorporating music, dance, food and other aspects of mainstream culture.

 Since the 1980s an increasing number of melas have regularly been held in larger towns outside south Asia, especially in the UK and North America.
 The larger melas tend to be those with larger ethnic minority populations, but many melas are held in communities with small South Asian diasporas.
 Community ownership of these melas is important to the South Asian communities, who see them as opportunities to share their cultural heritage with the mainstream.
 They are opportunities for bridge-building and community-building and can perform a strong socially cohesive function.

 More successful outside-of-Asia melas tend to have a strongly diversified funding base with private/public/third sector collaboration.
 Public money is often spent on the melas.
 This reflects the mela organisers' and public authorities' joint conviction that, as in the sub-continent, melas are for everyone.